 Credits to: Philippine Pickleball League

 The Philippine Pickleball League (PPL) announced its upcoming tournament, Metro Manila Championships, is now officially sanctioned by the Philippine Pickleball Federation (PPF), the country’s national governing body for the sport.
 “Officially a SANCTIONED TOURNAMENT under the Philippine Pickleball Federation (PPF),” PPL posted, signaling that results will feed into formal rankings and the event will be held to federation standards.

 PPF sanctioning is not just a label.
-The federation has shifted all sanctioned events onto the Pickleball Global platform, which awards Philippine Ranking Points, also credits Global Pickleball Rankings (GPR) points, and syncs outcomes to players’ DUPR ratings when DUPR IDs are linked.
-In short: play here, and your performance moves your national and international standing.
+The federation has shifted all sanctioned events onto the Pickleball Global platform, which awards Philippine Ranking Points, adds Global Pickleball Rankings (GPR) points, and syncs results to players’ DUPR ratings when DUPR IDs are linked.
+In short: play here, and your performance boosts both national and international standings.

+Credits to: Philippine Pickleball League